P. W. Botha: Apartheid government

 As economic and diplomatic actions against South Africa increased, civil unrest spread amongst the black population, supported by the ANC and neighbouring black-majority governments.
 On 16 May 1986, Botha publicly warned neighbouring states against engaging in "unsolicited interference" in South Africa's affairs.
 Four days later, Botha ordered air strikes against selected targets in Lusaka, Harare, and Gaborone, including the offices of exiled ANC activists.
 Botha charged that these raids were just a "first installment" and showed that "South Africa has the capacity and the will to break the [ANC]."

 In spite of the concessions made by Botha, his rule was still very repressive.
 Thousands were detained without trial during Botha's tenure, while others were tortured and killed.
 The TRC found Botha responsible for gross violations of human rights.
 He was also found to have directly authorised "unlawful activity which included killing."
 Botha declined to apologise for apartheid.
 In a 2006 interview to mark his 90th birthday, he suggested that he had no regrets about the way he had run the country.
 Botha denied that he had ever considered black South Africans to be in any way inferior to whites, but conceded that "some" whites did hold that view.
 He also claimed that the racial segregation laws of apartheid "started in Lord Milner's time" and the National Party merely inherited them; however, Botha conceded that the Afrikaner population had been "happy to perpetuate [apartheid]", as many of them "were, and some of them still are... 'racists at heart'".

+Nelson Mandela was a planned target of Project Coast with the intention to poison him with toxic agents to damage his mental capacities whilst he was incarcerated during the Botha regime.
+According to later witnesses during the trial of Dr. Wouter Basson in 2002, the initial plan was to poison Mandela with thallium shortly before his release in 1990.